BurntSushi/blog/content/post/unwrap.md

 The error message isn't totally useless in this scenario, but it doesn't include the file path and it doesn't include any surrounding context informing the user of what the application was trying to do when it ran into an I/O error.
-It also contains a lot of noise that just isn't useful to an end user.
+It also contains a lot of noise that isn't useful to an end user.

-So in summary:
+In summary:

 * Panics are great for programmers.
 They give a message, a stack trace and line numbers.
 They are, on their own, often enough information to diagnose